yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS student guide - Enterprise-class networking in Azure.md

 -   Implementing a simple marketing web application in Azure.
 The application should use PaaS rather than IaaS.

 -   Identifying an alternative to forced tunneling.
-To support the strategy of embracing cloud technologies, Network and security team are considering alternatives to redirecting  Internet traffic via an on-premises security gateway for this deployment.
-They are looking for a Cloud-native security solution.
+To support the strategy of embracing cloud technologies, Network and security teams are considering alternatives to redirecting internet traffic via an on-premises security gateway for this deployment.
+They are looking for a cloud-native security solution.

 -   Evaluating options for securing multi-tier business apps.
 Woodgrove IT is considering leveraging Azure Network Security Groups in combination with Application Security Groups.

 -   Securing connectivity to Azure PaaS.
-To minimize exposure of Azure PaaS services via public endpoints, Woodgrove's Information Security requested that communication between Azure IaaS and Azure PaaS services does not rely on public endpoints, whenever possible.
+To minimize exposure of Azure PaaS services via public endpoints, Woodgrove's Information Security requested that communication between Azure IaaS and Azure PaaS services do not rely on public endpoints, whenever possible.

 ### Customer needs